 She posted the following diagram on the board as she was “teaching us” this song.
-She had us help her fill in the part that says “3 key words here” with key words from the first verse of IILWMH for each phrase.
+She had us help her fill in the part that says “3 keywords here” with keywords from the first verse of If I Listen With My Heart for each phrase.

 She told us this is the pattern she found in the song.
 Phrase 1 and 2 and 4 have a very similar melody.
 Phrase 3 is a little different.
 If you sing it to yourself and follow the pattern above, it may make some sense.